Our Journey...

 Welcome to a journey with Godsmagasinet through time… Can you imagine those locomotives driving through Älmhult in 1863?

-That is when Godsmagasinet was build together with the stadion building and the whole town square.
+That is when Godsmagasinet, transportation hub of Älmhult, was built together with the stadion building and the whole town square.

-…after all, Älmhult was by that time not much more then a few farms and lot’s of potato fields.
+…after all, Älmhult was by that time not much more then a few farms and lots of potato fields.

 Copyright to the historical images by Kulturparken Småland, under their www.digitaltmuseum.org